contract dispute arbitration in West Camp, New York 12490

 The arbitration hearing was held in November 2023 at a conference room in Kingston, New York.
 Presiding Arbitrator Linda Greer, known for her fair but firm approach, listened carefully as both parties presented evidence.
 Maple Ridge’s project manager, Aaron Feldman, detailed site logs showing how Tolland’s late deliveries of steel beams caused significant delays and needed rework.
 Tolland’s lead engineer, Denise Harper, countered with photographs and inspection reports pointing to several design changes demanded by Maple Ridge mid-project, which disrupted workflow and increased costs.

 After two days of testimony and document review, Arbitrator Greer issued her decision on December 10, 2023.
 She ruled that while Tolland bore responsibility for some delays due to material issues, Maple Ridge’s repeated design changes were a significant contributing factor.
-Thus, Maple Ridge was ordered to pay $180,000 of the disputed $250,000, factoring in the delays attributed to Tolland.
+Thus, the claimant was ordered to pay $180,000 of the disputed $250,000, factoring in the delays attributed to Tolland.
 Both firms were reminded of the importance of transparent communication and clear contract terms to prevent such costly disputes.

 Tracy